Is AI-generated art a kind of generative art? Is it art at all? From the perspective of someone practising generative art, here are my thoughts.

 Ok so let’s get back to the easier-to-settle question – is AI-generated art a kind of generative art, or is it something else?
 And what exactly do I mean by generative art anyway?

 Some definitions of generative art only require that the art in question is created in whole or in part by an autonomous system, in which case AI-generated art would be a kind of generative art.
 My own understanding of generative art (shared by many other practitioners in the field) is more in line with what you might think of as ‘creative coding’.
-More formally, I would define generative art as an artform where code is used as the creative medium, and the process is (to a greater or lesser extent) stochastic in nature (i.e. randomised parameters or distributions result in variations that are not fully determined in advance).
+Specifically, I would define generative art as an artform where code is used as the creative medium, and the process is (to a greater or lesser extent) stochastic in nature (i.e. each piece might lead to countless variations, none of which are fully determined in advance).

 Using this definition, certain similarities between generative art and AI art are hard to deny: